RichardLee0211/CS220Arch_Prakash/README.md

 wait,
 when I edit and update the main project, it's fine.
 It's like any other git repository maintainance when I edit and update a submodule, I will need to
-    0. git check <branchName>
+    0. cd <submodule> && git check <branchName> and do the edit
-    1. update the submodule to a new commit git status in Main project, could see which submodule has new commits main project and submodule should have a nice interface, and two parts of code should be separated properly tw
+    1. commit the submodule to a new commit for main project, submodule is like a file, instead of a fold cd ../ && git status in Main project, could see which submodule has new commits
+        others: main project and submodule should have a nice interface, and two parts of code should be separated properly
-    2. tell main repository to use the new commit of submodule when local edit and upstream edit have conflicts, merge them and for now, leave "branch&submodule" problem alone
+    2. tell main repository to use the new commit of submodule git add -A && git commit -am "update submoduleA to a new commit" git push

+when local edit and upstream edit have conflicts, merge them and for now, leave "branch&submodule" problem alone

 ## content
 Lab0        git
 Lab1        git CONTINUE